Mustard plant: History

 Although some varieties of mustard plants were well-established crops in Hellenistic and Roman times, archeological records for any of these crops are not reported.
 Wild forms of mustard and its relatives, the radish and turnip, can be found throughout West Asia and Europe, suggesting their domestication took place somewhere in that area.
 The Encyclopædia Britannica states that mustard was grown by the Indus Civilization of 2500–1700 BC.
 According to the Saskatchewan Mustard Development Commission, "Some of the earliest known documentation of mustard's use dates back to Sumerian and Sanskrit texts from 3000 BC".

 A 2021 genetic study of B. rapa concluded that the species may have been domesticated as long as 6,000 years ago in Central Asia, and turnips or oilseeds might have been the first product.
 The results also suggested that a taxonomic re-evaluation of the species might be needed.

+Mustard was grown and used as salad greens, a spice (from the seeds), and as forage for domesticated animals in ancient Egypt.
+Mustard oil may have also been used in some iterations of the embalming practice, as Brassicaceae oils have been found on gazelle mummies.
+Mustard was also used as a medicinal plant in later Coptic writings, referred by both its Greek name and the Coptic name ϣⲁⲗⲧⲁⲙ (shaltam).